SeimusS/Pihole-HA/README.md

 }
 ```
 #### Primary node - Adding DNS port Tracking
 We can utilise the script function in keepalived config to track the state of a port, in this case the DNS UDP port 53.
-We use the IP local to the Pihole.
+We use the IP local to the Pihole
 ```
 global_defs {
     script_user root